mrdougal/heroku-study-notes/architecture/ssl.md

    Doesn't

    - support private spaces with wildcard domains
-   - org validation OV and extended validation EV not supported
+   - org validation _OV_ and extended validation _EV_ not supported
    - App with internal routing
+     - eg: apps that use trusted IP's to block access
    - Won't work with CDN's
+   - No support for IPv6 AAAA DNS records

 ## If you upload your own certs

 `APP.herokuapp.com` will stop https (http will still work)

-## Heroku SSL
+## Heroku SSL (default)

 - Upload your own SSL certs
 - Free service with any paid dynos
-- Can use wildcart or EV certs
+- Can use wildcard or EV certs

 Doesn't

 - auto-renew
 - no older browser support if they don't support SNI

-## SSL Endpoint
+## SSL Endpoint (is an addon)

 - $20 month for common runtime apps
 - Free with private spaces